nljuboja/InfoSecNotes/README.md

 ```
 * Metasploit
   * Use this cheatsheet https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Metasploit%20-%20Cheatsheet.md
+* PHP
+  * Look for php include errors by entering "?page=../" in the url and see if undefined
+  * Also try inserting <?php phpinfo()?> in form
 ## Privilege Escalation
 * Windows
   * Useful site for living off the land https://lolbas-project.github.io/